-Most clinicians would agree that the most effective solution to treat the core symptoms is to use a combination of different approaches.
-Talking therapies can help deal with any residual issues that remain once medication has stabilised as well as help develop effective coping strategies.
+Most clinicians would agree that the most effective solution to treat the core symptoms of ADHD and ADD is to use a combination of different approaches.

 Coping mechanisms for dealing with problems areas are taught, for instance breaking large, unpleasant tasks down into smaller, manageable components

 Improve emotional regulation, impulse control and stress management

 Help deal with the common comorbidities that accompany ADHD, such as anxiety and depression

 Limit behavioural symptoms

 Help deal with frustration caused by family members and others

 Teach the individual about their symptoms and how their medication works, which can help medication compliance

 The ADHD test is an easy and anonymous way of finding out if the symptoms you are struggling with and how you are feeling is a result of ADHD.
 Your results may indicate whether you might benefit from treatment from one of our friendly clinicians.

 We are not only physical beings but more important – psychological ones.
 An holistic approach needs to bear this in mind if we truly want to achieve a comprehensive recovery.
 Therefore, counselling – whether CBT or more focused on emotions – alongside the medication ensures that we are addressing the problem in a comprehensive manner and making the best out of the treatment for ADHD / ADD.